Gravitational wave: Quantum gravity, wave-particle aspects, and graviton

 In the framework of quantum field theory, the graviton is the name given to a hypothetical elementary particle speculated to be the force carrier that mediates gravity.
 However the graviton is not yet proven to exist, and no scientific model yet exists that successfully reconciles general relativity, which describes gravity, and the Standard Model, which describes all other fundamental forces.
 Attempts, such as quantum gravity, have been made, but are not yet accepted.

-If such a particle exists, it is expected to be massless (because the gravitational force appears to have unlimited range) and must be a spin-2 boson.
+If such a particle exists, it is expected to be massless (because the gravitational force has an unlimited range) and must be a spin-2 boson.
 It can be shown that any massless spin-2 field would give rise to a force indistinguishable from gravitation, because a massless spin-2 field must couple to (interact with) the stress-energy tensor in the same way that the gravitational field does; therefore if a massless spin-2 particle were ever discovered, it would be likely to be the graviton without further distinction from other massless spin-2 particles.
-Such a discovery would unite quantum theory with gravity.
+(Note: For a comparison of the geometric derivation and the (non-geometric) spin-2 field derivation of general relativity, refer to box 18.1 (and also 17.2.5) of) Such a discovery would unite quantum theory with gravity.